Arm and Leg Pain

 - Cold lower legs or feet, due to poor circulation

 Heart Disease – This is the blockage, narrowing, or hardening (atherosclerosis) of the blood vessels that lead to the heart.
-With this disease, pain may be present in your arms, chest, and shoulders as part of other physical symptoms.
+The disease produces pain sensation that may be present in your arms, chest, and shoulders as part of other symptoms.

 Peripheral Angiogram – This procedure is used to assess the severity of the narrowed artery caused by PAD.
 X-ray dye is inserted into the artery through a pencil tip-sized incision.
 Using real-time X-ray imaging, your interventional radiologist will be able to see where the blockage or obstruction is occurring.
 Once the problem artery is identified, treatment can usually occur at the same time using the following methods: